How to Say No (and say YES to your best opportunities!)

 Your time is your most valuable resource.
 How can you protect it?

 If you want to protect your time, you have to be discerning about the projects that receive your attention.
 You can’t spend time on everything.
-You have to choose how to spend your time at the office wisely—so you can LOVE your job andstill have time to love your life.
+You have to choose how to spend your time at the office wisely—so you can love your job andstill have time to love your life.
+The answer is easy in theory, but difficult in practice:

 Say no.